MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 ## Download samples and setup working directory

-This tutorial illustrates how a fictional library could go about linking their existing, minimal library records to the much more expansive MAG/MAKES metadata, allowing them to enhance their records and create a powerful library search website.
+This tutorial illustrates how a fictional library would link their existing library records to the much more expansive MAG/MAKES metadata, allowing them to enhance their records and create a powerful library search website.

-To get started with entity linking, create a working directory on you local filesystem and download the [sample publication records](samplePrivateLibraryData.json) and the [sample entity linking script](linkPrivateLibraryData.ps1) to it.
+To get started with entity linking, create a working directory on your local filesystem and download the [sample publication records](samplePrivateLibraryData.json) and the [sample entity linking script](linkPrivateLibraryData.ps1) to it.

-As mentioned, the sample library publication records contain minimal information:
+The sample library publication records contain the following information:

 - Publication title
 - URL for the publication on the library's website